hphelion/documentation/network.getting.started.md

 For a high level understanding of the default Network topology in Compute 13.5, see [Understanding Network Topology in 13.5](https://community.hpcloud.com/article/understanding-network-topology-135).

-For more specific questions, use the [Knowledge Base](https://community.hpcloud.com/search/knowledge/network	) or [Forums](https://community.hpcloud.com/search/forum/network) where you can learn from our own internal experts as well as other users in the HP Public Cloud community.
+For more specific questions, use the [Knowledge Base](https://community.hpcloud.com/search/knowledge/network	) or [Forums](https://community.hpcloud.com/search/forum/network) where you can learn from our own internal experts as well as other users in the HP Helion Public Cloud community.

 ##Customizing your Configuration## {#customize}